falkolab/TitaniumCode/widgets/com.falkolab.radiogroup/README.md

 		$.radioGroup.cleanup();
 	};

-Give me the a star if the widget was useful for you.
+Give me a star if the widget was useful for you.